 I have been very successful preparing many students for the SAT.
 The difficult sections for most applicants are the math and sentence completion sections.
-After giving a student a practice SAT to diagnose weak verbal and math skill areas, I focus on knowledge, test strategies, speed, discipline and self-confidence.
+After giving a student a practice SAT to diagnose weak verbal and math skill areas, I focus on knowledge, test strategies to effectively problem-solve, speed, discipline and self-confidence.

 An SOL test measures the minimum a child knows about a subject based on a meticulous SOL-driven curriculum.
 For the past two years I have prepared students in all grade levels for the SOLs in addition to the remedial services they need in their current schoolwork.
 In many cases, the child must pass the SOL to pass the class and/or be promoted to their next grade.
 This can be very threatening to students.
 Whenever I tutor a student underachieving in math, English, and/or writing, at least several months before an SOL test is given I start each teaching session with several SOL sample questions from previous tests given.
 This allows me to assess where a student's learning problems may still be.
 I increase the number of SOL questions we work on as the test administering date nears; this both increases the child's experience with the SOL test and builds his/her self-confidence, the key ingredient to her/his continuing motivation to prepare and the ultimate good score on the actual SOL tests.